Where’s the champagne?

 Did I do enough to engage my team?

 You’ve probably read this stat that almost 70% of employees are disengaged.
-In a recent blog post I shared why that is terrifying.
+Though engagement is on the rise in the U.S., this is still terrifying.
 And yet, it can be so very tempting for leaders, even great ones, to want to be a one-man band.
 You’ve probably played that instrument I call the “if only I had.”

 “If only I had called on that customer.”
 “If only I had executed the loyalty program.”
 Here’s the thing: There’s two words in the phrase “great leader.”
 If you’re not leading, you’re not fulfilling your promise and what’s more, you’re undermining your team.